Thoughts on Bakuman: One of the Most Sexist Shonen Manga

 -WHY THE EFF ARE THEY MOTIVATED OVER A STUPID CRUSH ON THE MAIN CHARACTER FOR NO GOOD REASON?! (jealousy/anger is NOT a good reason!)

--They’re pretty much humiliated b/c they’re females and treated like they don’t belong in the world of shonen manga.
+-They’re pretty much humiliated b/c they’re girls and treated like they don’t belong in the world of shonen manga.
 I’m gonna use Naruto again b/c it’s easy to.
 The female ninjas, while they all suck except for like 2 or so, they aren’t blatantly humiliated that they do suck.
-And at least Naruto actually has females that aren’t motivated by men(Temari, Tenten)
+And at least Naruto actually has women that aren’t motivated by men(Temari, Tenten)

 -They can’t do anything for themselves.
 One of them freaks out from stress and someone else(male I believe) had to do it for her.
 Yeah…very inspiring there you stupid bimbos.

 -It almost seems that the author is trying to make this not sexist but only making it worse.
 The only thing I’m seeing is that these girls can’t do anything for themselves when it comes down to it, are motivated by love/men which equals stupidity b/c they don’t think for themselves, and want nothing more than to be (house)wives in the end.